rake-compiler/rake-compiler-dock/README.md

 ### Interactive Usage

 Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock) for issuing commands within the docker image, described below.
-There are dedicated images for targets: `aarch64-linux-gnu`, `arm-linux-gnu`, `arm64-darwin`, `x64-mingw-ucrt`, `x64-mingw32`, `x86-linux-gnu`, `x86-mingw32`, `x86_64-darwin`, `x86_64-linux-gnu`, and `jruby`.
-The images contain all supported cross ruby versions, with the exception of `x64-mingw32`, which has versions before 3.1 only, and `x64-mingw-ucrt`, which has only ruby-3.1+.
-This is to match the [changed platform of RubyInstaller-3.1](https://rubyinstaller.org/2021/12/31/rubyinstaller-3.1.0-1-released.html).

 `rake-compiler-dock` without arguments starts an interactive shell session.
 This is best suited to try out and debug a build.